tpapp/julia-repl/README.md

 **Please make sure you have at least Emacs 25**.
 The `term` code changed a bit since Emacs 24, and the package does not support that and earlier versions.
 For example, Ubuntu has had Emacs 25 since 18.04LTS.

+Use `git clone https://github.com/tpapp/julia-repl` to download this repository.

 Place this in your **Emacs initialization files** (eg `.emacs`):
 ```emacs-lisp
 (add-to-list 'load-path path-to-julia-repl)